-GLOUCESTER LOCAL PLAN (SECOND STAGE DEPOSIT 2002) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Sustainable development is seen as being of key importance in the Gloucester plan.
+GLOUCESTER LOCAL PLAN (SECOND STAGE DEPOSIT 2002)

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Sustainable development is seen as being of key importance in the Gloucester plan.
 Policy ST.1 states that "In assessing proposed new development the City Council will seek to optimise the economic, social, and environmental contribution of the development to the quality of life in the city".
 The guiding aim of the plan is stated as being "To promote the economic, social, and environmental well-being of the city through careful husbandry of new development and by capitalising on the unique character and traditional urban form of this historic city."
 References to Minerals and Waste The plan recognises the relationship between the local plan and the MLP & WLP.
 Section 1.3 "...the Local Plan, together with the Gloucestershire Structure Plan, Minerals Local Plan and Waste Local Plan, will form the Development Plan for the city."
 Paragraph 3.87 The County Council is the waste planning authority and specific policies for guiding waste related development will be found in the Waste Local Plan.
 The City Council will however, work with the County Council to ensure that the facilities that are needed are directed to the most appropriate site in accordance with the social, economic and environmental principles of 'Best Practicable Environmental Option'.
-The need to minimize waste and work valuable mineral deposits is recognized in Sc 6.11 which deals with the redevelopment of Quedley RAF base.
 The plan does not specify any targets or indicators relevant to minerals and waste development.
 Consider how the plan can promote sustainable development in Gloucester, particularly in relation to waste minimisation and resource use in new development.
 Check to ensure the sustainable development objectives for Gloucester are reflected in the SA framework objectives.